randodev/aicnet/README.md

 ## Running the experiments

-Just copy/download/replicate the code in your Python IDE, then run it.
+Just copy/download/replicate the code in __main.py__ your Python IDE, then run it.
 The results of the experiments largely depend on the _environment variables_, which we recommend playing with before running the experiment.

 #### Example of running experiments